niall-byrne/panic/README.md

 - `docker-compose up -d` (Restart the dev environment, with a new container, containing the override.)
 - `./container`

+## Releases

+- Deployment to stage is fully automated on every commit to develop.
+You will need to use the admin environment to manually manage database migrations as needed.

+- Deployment to production is trigged by a release tag.

+#### Production Release Tags

+- The tag should constitute a 'vD.DD' format where each D creates the version of the release.

+- Once the tag is created, a github release draft is created, giving you the opportunity to review the changes before a deploy.
+Any database changes will need to be managed in the admin environment.

+- Once the release is published, automatic deployment to production is triggered.
+This is considered approval of the release.

+## Database Migrations on Stage or Production

+Use the Admin environment to peform database migrations against Stage or Production.
+A cloudsql proxy will be launched, looking for a gcp service account key file named `service-account.json` in the root of this repository.

+To start the admin environment:
+- ensure the development environment is stopped: `docker-compose down`
+- copy the `service-account.json` for prod or stage to the root of this repository
+- set the ADMIN_ENVIRONMENT environment variable to either `stage` or `prod` accordingly
+- start the admin environment: `docker-compose up -f admin.yml`
+- enter the container using `./container`
+- remove the `service-account.json` file after you're finished interacting with the environment.

+**Note:**

+The admin environment is the only way to access the production environment's admin console.

 ## Git Hooks
 Git hooks are installed that will enforce linting and unit-testing on the specified branches.
 The following environment variables can be used to customize this behavior: